Devolutions/devolutions-gateway/devolutions-gateway/openapi/dotnet-client/docs/JrecApi.md

             try
             {
-                // Lists all recordings stored on this instance apiInstance.DeleteRecording(id);
+                // Deletes a recording stored on this instance apiInstance.DeleteRecording(id);
             }
             catch (ApiException  e)